BHFock/git-cl/README.md

 ## Project status

 `git-cl` is feature-complete and stable, with core functionality tested locally.
-While it's not yet been used extensively in real-world, long-term workflows, it’s ready for practical use.
+While it hasn’t seen long-term, real-world use yet, it’s ready for practical work.

-Further development is not planned.
-The project is shared as-is for anyone who finds it useful, or wishes to fork or adapt it under the license terms.
+The tool is intentionally minimal and developed as a personal side project.
+Future updates may happen as time and interest allow, but no ongoing development or community involvement is planned.

+Use, fork, or adapt freely under the BSD license.

 ## License